utiasDSL/safe-control-gym/README.md

 - Performance: minimizing the time required to complete the task (flying through the gates)
 - Safety: minimizing collisions with gates and obstacles as well as constraint violations
 - Robustness: maximizing the success rate in uncertain scenarios (i.e., [`level3.yaml`](https://github.com/utiasDSL/safe-control-gym/blob/beta-iros-competition/competition/level3.yaml) and sim2real)
-- Data efficiency: minimizing the number of episodes used to improve performance
+- Data and compute efficiency: minimizing the number of episodes and learning time used to improve performance

 ## Prizes
 - 1st: TBA